 Blogging is a great way to add new content to your website, increase the ways people can find you online, increase brand awareness and leads, and more.
 But, if the topics are irrelevant to your potential customers or the content is poorly written, it doesn’t do much for you and, in some cases, can hurt your visibility in search.

+Finding the right ideas for existing and future content is one of the reasons why keyword research is important.
 Coming up with content ideas, and making sure they’re the right ones for your business, can be difficult.
 When you find yourself stuck in keyword research or blanking during brainstorming, Google Trends can help you use data to generate content ideas.

 A simple Google search can also help to kickstart your creativity.
 But, Google Trends will help you dig deeper into specific topics to help you determine topics that your target audience cares about.
 You can also switch from Web Search to Image Search, News Search, Google Shopping, or YouTube Search to see how things change and what new topics pop up.